Every day, several thousand domain names get stolen, and hundreds of WordPress blogs get hacked.

 All that aside, do you know that there are easy ways you can protect your domain name against theft?

 Knowing the various tactics employed by domain thieves will help you in taking proactive measures to keep your name safe.

-Here’s How To Avoid Domain Theft
+8 Tips to Avoid Domain Theft

 Whenever there is a change of address, phone number, or email address that you’ve been using for domain name transfer communications, you must let your registrar know.

 Make sure you also update your emergency and business contact information.